-Section 4.
-Upon completion of the purpose for which the committee was appointed, the committee shall be considered to be discharged, after a final report is made to the Board.
-A committee is considered as advisory unless granted specific powers to act.
+Section 5.
+Upon completion of the purpose for which the committee was appointed, the committee shall be considered to be discharged, after a final report is made to and approved by the Board.

 ARTICLE VII: MEETINGS

-Section 3.
+Section 5.
 The Board of Trustees shall hold a minimum of quarterly meetings each year.

 ARTICLE VIII: LIBRARY DIRECTOR